automated-assessment/nexus_monorepo/README.md

 5. Set up database: `$ bundle exec rake db:setup`
 6. Start Nexus: `$ rails server`
 7. [http://localhost:3000](http://localhost:3000)
-8. Sample user details can be found in `db/seeds.rb`
+8. Sample admin user details can be found in `db/seeds.rb`
+9. To use this account, go to Manual Login, which can be found at `/users/login`

 \* `npm-exec` executes the local version of a node module, rather than a globally installed version: `alias npm-exec='PATH=$(npm bin):$PATH'`